Table of Contents

 At this stage, buyers rely on your content for valuable insights.
 They want to know more.
 They have chosen to value your brand and content, and usually start showing interest.

-Content at this stage must be of high quality, accurate, and provide insights with the help of a team of experts in a specific domain.
+Creating marketing content at this stage must be of high quality, accurate, and provide insights with the help of a team of experts in a specific domain.
 The decision stage content must support all the claims made at the previous two stages.
 For instance, most B2B customers rely heavily on statistics or content that provides hard facts and data at this final decision-making stage.
 Case studies and testimonials are also important content types used at this stage.

 A well-planned content marketing strategy is thus, vital at every stage of the marketing funnel.